parse-community/Governance/VOTING.md

 Every effort is made to allow the majority of decisions to be taken through lazy consensus.
 That is, simply stating one’s intentions is assumed to be enough to proceed, unless an objection is raised.
 However, some activities require a more formal approval process in order to ensure fully transparent decision making.

-The table below describes some of the actions that will require a vote.
-It also identifies which type of vote should be called.
+The table below describes some of the actions that will require a vote and which type should be used.

 | Action             | Description                                                                                    | Approval type                        |
 |--------------------|------------------------------------------------------------------------------------------------|--------------------------------------|